kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(a\) It can withstand, without failure, any vibration, inertia, and fluid loads to which it may be subjected in operation; and

-\(b\) It meets the requirements of §29.965, except that instead of the pressure specified in §29.965(b)—
+\(b\) It meets the requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.965   Fuel tank tests.|§29.965]], except that instead of the pressure specified in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.965   Fuel tank tests.|§29.965]](b)—

 \(1\) For pressurized tanks used with a turbine engine, the test pressure may not be less than 5 p.s.i. plus the maximum operating pressure of the tank; and